thomasjamisondev/wordy/README.md

-# discordle
+# Discordle
-A discord implementation of the popular online game Wordle.
+A Discord bot implementation of the popular online game Wordle.